antrea-io/antrea/ROADMAP.md

 legacy APIs, dropping support for old K8s versions (< 1.19) to improve support for newer ones, and more!
 This is a big milestone for the project, stay tuned!

-### K8s Node security

-So far Antrea has focused on K8s Pod networking and security, but we would like to extend Antrea-native NetworkPolicies to cover protection of K8s Nodes too.
-There is ongoing work for this, so expect this feature very soon!

 ### Quality of life improvements for installation and upgrade

 We have a few things planned to improve basic usability: